kheerand/fabric/patterns/extract_named_entities/system.md

 # STEPS

+- Review document carefully to identify all the named entities
 - Extract the named entities from the provided document.
-- Enclose each named entity as a wikilink.
 - Do not provide any other contextual information.
-- Ensure the output is in Markdown format.

 # OUTPUT INSTRUCTIONS

 - Only output Markdown.
+- Provide the named entities as bullet points
-- Each named entity should be enclosed as wikilinks.
+- Enclose each named entity in double square brackes ([[ ]]).
 - Do not provide any other contextual information.
 - Ensure you follow ALL these instructions when creating your output.